Miley Cyrus: 2023–2025: Endless Summer Vacation, Something Beautiful, and other projects

 At the 66th Annual Grammy Awards, Cyrus received six nominations, including Album of the Year and Best Pop Vocal Album for Endless Summer Vacation, and won Record of the Year and Best Pop Solo Performance for "Flowers"—her first set of wins.
+She also performed "Flowers" at the ceremony.
+The track won International Song of the Year at the 2024 Brit Awards, marking Cyrus's first win.
 She appeared in a cameo role as Tiffany Plastercaster—inspired by Cynthia Plaster Caster—in the Ethan Coen-directed comedy road film Drive-Away Dolls, released in February 2024.
 Cyrus then featured on "Doctor (Work It Out)" by Pharrell Williams, an outtake from her fourth album Bangerz (2013).
 Leaked online in 2017, the track was reworked and re-recorded before being released on March 1, 2024.
 Cyrus was then featured on the duet "II Most Wanted" from Beyoncé's album Cowboy Carter.
 It was released as the album's third single in April 2024, and reached the top ten in the US, the UK, and on the Global 200.
 "II Most Wanted" won Best Country Duo/Group Performance at the 67th Annual Grammy Awards, marking Cyrus's third career-win.
 In May 2024, as one of 16 acts featured on the Talking Heads tribute album Everyone's Getting Involved: A Tribute to Talking Heads' Stop Making Sense, Cyrus provided a synth-driven dance-pop rendition of the band's "Psycho Killer".
 She co-wrote and recorded "Beautiful That Way" for the soundtrack album to the Gia Coppola-directed The Last Showgirl, released as a promotional single on December 9.
 It won Best Original Song in an Independent Film at the 15th Hollywood Music in Media Awards, and was nominated for Best Original Song at the 82nd Golden Globe Awards and Best Song at the 30th Critics' Choice Awards.
-In February 2025, Cyrus performed covers of "Crazy Little Thing Called Love" and "Nothing Compares 2 U" with Brittany Howard, and "Flowers" on SNL50: The Homecoming Concert and Saturday Night Live 50th Anniversary Special.
+In February 2025, Cyrus performed "Flowers", and covers of "Crazy Little Thing Called Love" and "Nothing Compares 2 U" with Brittany Howard, on SNL50: The Homecoming Concert and Saturday Night Live 50th Anniversary Special.